 - Foster in students a love for Latin America by increasing their knowledge of the complexity of the region and an understanding of their positioning in relation to it.

 - Broaden students’ worldviews and challenge ethnocentric attitudes by expanding their understanding of diversity and difference in today’s world.

 - Promote students’ global fluency by cultivating empathy and by teaching the tools necessary to communicate across cultures.

 - Develop both a broad appreciation and fine-grained understanding of the region’s historical and contemporary dimensions, including but not limited to: encounter, conquest, colonization, enslavement, resistance, negotiation, revolution, state-building, and globalization.

 - Encourage sustained exploration of race/ethnicity, class, gender, sexuality and religion in the shaping of historical and contemporary Latin America.

 - Foster interdisciplinary inquiry through different methodologies associated with such inquiry.

 - Teach critical thinking skills and strong oral, written and visual communication.

-With a degree in Latin American Studies, Bates graduates work in many fields, including, but not limited to, international business, US, Latin American or international government work, education, international development, the non-profit sector (e.g. environment, human rights, health), journalism, the arts, or scientific research.
+With a degree in Latin American Studies, Bates graduates work in many fields, such as US, Latin American or international government work, international business, education, international development, the non-profit sector (e.g., environment, human rights, health), journalism, the arts, and scientific research.